MFaiqKhan/sweepjudge/README_V3.md

 3.  **Dynamic Review & Reward**: After an agent completes its work, its output artifact is sent to a specialized `ReviewerAgent`.
 This agent uses an LLM to assess the quality of the work and assigns a dynamic karma score, ensuring that rewards are based on quality, not just completion.
 4.  **Agent Specialization**: Agents are not one-size-fits-all.
 They can be configured at runtime with different "personalities" or capabilities.
 For example, you can spawn a `DebaterAgent` configured to be highly skeptical or a `MetricianAgent` that only looks for specific metrics.
 5.  **Token-Efficient PDF Filtering**: To minimize expensive LLM calls, a `PreFilterAgent` uses fast heuristics (keywords, regex, table detection) to identify the most relevant pages of a long PDF, sending only a small, targeted text snippet to the metrics extractor.
+6.  **Multi-Modal Analysis**: The system can now extract and analyze images from research papers, providing visual context alongside textual analysis in the final report.
+7.  **Intelligent Claim Generation**: The `AnalystAgent` uses LLM to generate meaningful claims from metrics data, which are then critiqued by the `DebaterAgent` to provide balanced analysis.
+8.  **Consistent Session Tracking**: All tasks within a workflow are tracked with a common session ID, ensuring artifacts are properly grouped and accessible to downstream agents.

 ## System Architecture